All Episodes

 I don't know what goes through their mind.

-You know, my neighbors in Las Vegas were escapees from uh eastern bloc countries, and I had a interesting two hours.
+You know, my neighbors in Las Vegas were escapees from Eastern Bloc countries.

 I went to a birthday party.

-And I at a lol I asked them what was communism like?
+And at a law, I asked them, what was communism like?

 What was it like living in communism?